input-output-hk/plutus-use-cases/use-case-2/README.md

 cardano-wallet API endpoints are now available for use against testnet.
 See documentation here for more information about cardano-wallet endpoints: https://input-output-hk.github.io/cardano-wallet/api/edge/#tag/Wallets

-##  NEXT UP: Deploy Contracts to a real Alonzo Node (WORK IN PROGRESS)
+##  Deploy Uniswap Contracts to a Testnet Alonzo Node

-Build and Run Alonzo Purple Node
+Build and Run Alonzo Testnet Node
 ```
 cd dep
 ob thunk unpack cardano-node